 Jeff Mecredy, Leadership & Growth -

-Elizabeth Chapa, Brooke Geffrey-Bowler, Emily Knowles, Olivia Schwartz, Marketing Support
+Elizabeth Chapa, Brooke Geffrey-Bowler, Emily Knowles, Marketing Support

 Jeremy Bronson, Film, Audio, Marketing